RajarshiCode/cpp-basics-and-STL-for-CP/README.md

     💡 Enable all error squiggles or,
     💡 Disable error squiggles

-### Then open c_cpp_properties.json from .vscode folder and paste the code.
+### Or you can just open c_cpp_properties.json from .vscode folder and paste the code.
 Save and run again

 ```json
 {